Introduction - Text - Group Work

 TV & the Net

-Next week we’ll examine Carr’s article, “Is Google Making Us Stupid?”
+In “Is Google Making Us Stupid?”
 Carr begins by noting that he gets distracted when reading a longer text.
 He says, “my concentration often starts to drift after two or three pages … what the Net seems to be doing is chipping away my capacity for concentration and contemplation” (paras.
 2, 4).
 How does this compare to what the narrator says in paragraph 3?
-(The complete text is below these questions, and I’ve numbered the paragraphs).
+(The complete text is below these questions; I’ve numbered the paragraphs).

 The first wrong idea they fabricated about me is that my concentration can’t follow for more than a few minutes a coherent flow of images, and that my mind is only capable of grasping fragments of stories or arguments, as if they had no beginnings or endings.
 In brief, as if the thread in my mind that connected the fabric of the world had snapped.
 (3)

-What happens when in reading the story you switch channel to website, changing the channel to surfing the Net, and remote to keyboard or mouse?
+What happens if in reading Calvino you switch channel to website, changing the channel to surfing the Net, and remote to keyboard or mouse?
 When the narrator talks about a perfect version of romance with Volumnia (8-10), how might this be similar to searching for that perfect match on Badoo, Plenty of Fish, Match.com, Tinder, OkCupid, Ashley Madison, Adult FriendFinder, eharmony, etc.?

 McLuhen & the Surfboard